Skip to content ↓

 Intent of Our Curriculum

 Rutlish School provides a meaningful, broad and balanced curriculum which is accessible to all, as well as supports and challenges all students.
 Through all we do, we prepare students for opportunities, responsibilities and experiences later in life for them to be aware of their responsibilities and feel confident to participate and contribute to society.
 We aim to inspire, enable and facilitate lifelong learners that build on their individual strengths and capabilities and achieve their ambitions.
-We seek to support our students in becoming healthy, happy, successful modern people young adults, who are knowledgeable, kind, aware, confident, capable and skilful members of society.
+We seek to support our students in becoming healthy, happy, successful modern young adults, who are knowledgeable, kind, aware, confident, capable and skilful members of society.

 The school aims to: